Table of Contents

 I can’t tell you what sort of PKM system is going to fit your life.
 You know your own life and constraints better than anyone else.

 It’s absolutely integral for you to figure out what type of PKM system you could reasonably maintain on a bad day.
 Or a bad week.
 Or heaven forbid a bad month or year.
 What level of organization could you commit to?
 How often can you (actually) commit to cleaning out your inbox or organizing your system?
 How could you build a simplified system that helps support your life where you’re at right now— not where you wish you were?

 Be kind to yourself as you design your personal knowledge management system.
 Dream big, by all means, and cast around for inspiration from many sources.
 But as you scout out ideas, try to think about how you could adapt them to suit your right-now life.

 How you could take the bits that help support your own individual priorities, and leave the rest (for now).

-Choose a note taking app you enjoy spending time in
+Choose an app you enjoy spending time in.